 In September 2016, Joe and his team filed the Chapter 11 case of Cosi, Inc. and its affiliates, one of the few recent public company Chapter 11 cases in Boston.
 The Debtors confirmed their Chapter 11 plan in May 2017 and emerged from Chapter 11 as an operating entity with new ownership.

 Joe has been named a New England "Super Lawyer" by Boston magazine and Law & Politics, and every year since 2005 has been listed as a Massachusetts "Super Lawyer.”
-Joe has been selected by his peers for inclusion in The Best Lawyers in America ©2019 in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation – Bankruptcy.
-He has been recognized by Best Lawyers since 2006.
-Joe has also been named Best Lawyers’ Worcester Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law “Lawyer of the Year” in 2016, 2017 and 2018.
+Joe has been selected by his peers for inclusion in The Best Lawyers in America© 2020 in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; and Litigation – Bankruptcy.
+First listed in 2006.
+Joe has also been named Best Lawyers® Worcester Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law “Lawyer of the Year” in 2014, 2016 and 2018.

 Among other community activities, Joe serves as a director of the 26.2 Foundation, which among other community investments aims to develop an International Marathon Museum in Hopkinton, MA.
 Joe also leads financial literacy seminars for juniors and seniors at Hopkinton High School, and serves on the Board of the Hopkinton Chamber of Commerce.
 Joe resides in Hopkinton with his wife and two children.

 - Boston College Law School JD, magna cum laude (1987), Order of the Coif